hcarvalhoalves/django-rest-thumbnails/README.md

 Why?
 ----
-Most thumbnail libraries are broken for large scale sites by adopting one, or both, of the following architectures:
+I couldn't find a thumbnail library suitable to large scale sites because most libraries adopt one (or both) of the following architectures:

 1. Thumbnails of preset sizes are generated upon user upload and, alternatively, via management commands
 2. Thumbnails of arbitrary sizes are generated during template rendering

-These options introduces a series of limitations, namely:
+The problems is that on high-traffic sites...

-1. You can't generate many thumbnails upon user uploads since that blocks workers and raises timeouts
+- You can't generate many thumbnails upon user uploads since that blocks workers and causes timeouts
-2. You can't generate many thumbnails during template rendering for the same reasons
+- You can't generate many thumbnails during template rendering for the same reasons
-3. You can't introduce extra-overhead by issuing hundreds of database/key-value queries to retrieve image metadata
+- You can't cope with the overhead of issuing hundreds of database/key-value store queries to retrieve image metadata
-4. It's not always feasible to regenerate thumbnails for different sizes in batch when you have hundreds of gigabytes of legacy data
+- You can't generate thumbnails in batch when you have hundreds of gigabytes of legacy data

-This applications aims to solve it by separating concerns (requesting thumbnails vs. generating thumbnails) via a HTTP API so you can leverage fast proxies (e.g. Varnish) to cache and handle all the load, while being flexible to let you generate thumbnails of arbitrary sizes on demand.
+This application aims to solve these issues by separating concerns (requesting thumbnails vs. generating thumbnails) with a REST API.
+This way you can leverage HTTP to cache and handle most of the load with a proxy (e.g. Varnish), keeping the flexibility to generate thumbnails of any size on-the-fly.

 How to setup the server?
 ----
-You setup a project to be your endpoint, like:
+You setup a django project to serve it with:

     from django.conf import settings
     from django.conf.urls.defaults import patterns, url, include